This post may contain affiliate links. Please read our disclosure policy.

 Quality matters when it comes to magnesium supplements.
 It’s important to choose a magnesium that supplies your body with sufficient magnesium in an easily absorbable form.

-Magnesium is a highly reactive mineral.
+The best way to make sure you are supplementing with magnesium that is bioavailable is to take a chelated magnesium supplement.
 When elemental magnesium is chelated, it is bound to a carrier by two or more points of attachment.
 This makes it more stable and better absorbed by the body.
-Not all magnesium is chelated.

 Which Type is Right for You?